MicrosoftDocs/ATADocs/ATADocs/install-ata-step9-samr.md

 > [!div class="step-by-step"]
 > [« Step 8](install-ata-step7.md)

+> [!NOTE]
+> Before enforcing any new policy, always make sure that your environment remains secure, without impacting application compatibility by first enabling and verifying your proposed changes in audit mode.

 ## Step 9.
 Configure SAM-R required permissions

 The [lateral movement path](use-case-lateral-movement-path.md) detection relies on queries that identify local admins on specific machines.
 These queries are performed using the SAM-R protocol, via the ATA Service account created in [Step 2.
 Connect to AD](install-ata-step2.md).